Claude Code and Codex proved coding agents can work. Both run on Python or TypeScript — the default stack for AI tooling.

 - Protocol composition — agents are Lego blocks, not inheritance chains

-- Type safety — tool schemas, context keys, message types all checked at compile time
+- Type safety — tool schemas, context keys, and message types all checked at compile time

 - On-device inference — run models on Apple Silicon without cloud dependencies